-“I got my license years ago and let it expire, how do I reactivate it?” is one of our most frequently asked questions.
+“I got my license years ago and let it expire more than 2 years ago, how do I reactivate it?” is one of our most frequently asked questions.
 This post explains how to reactivate an inactive MA real estate license.
 As a Massachusetts real estate school, who else would you call to ask that question?
 Most individuals try calling the Board of Professional Licensure, but the truth is that they are super busy and it can be difficult to get someone on the phone.
-They do have an excellent website you can check out for FAQ’s, forms, and the elicensing portal.
+The state has published an excellent set of FAQ’s on their website along with other helpful forms and a link to the elicensing portal.

 Reactivating a real estate license is easy and a more common process than one might expect.
 First, let’s define what it means to have an expired real estate license in Massachusetts.
 Every two years real estate agents are required to complete 12 credit-hours of continuing ed.
 Upon completing this continuing ed requirement, agents fill out a simple online renewal form through the elicensing portal certifying they completed the course (under penalties of perjury) and pay a renewal fee.